Death of Kenneka Jenkins: Litigation

-In 2018, the family's attorney, Geoffrey Fieger, filed a $50 million lawsuit against the hotel and others.
+In 2018, the family's attorney, Geoffrey Fieger, filed a $50-million lawsuit against the hotel and others.
 He displayed photos of a freezer door, showing that it had a lock button from the outside, and suggested someone may have inadvertently locked the freezer door.
 This was contradicted by the security camera, which recorded no other footage since August 30, nor any after Jenkins' footage.
 The photo seemed not to be of the actual freezer door, which latched shut but apparently had no lock.
 A white circular handle on the inside, which would have enabled a person to exit on their own, appeared to be in good working order.
 The attorney asserted that the hotel had the means to lock off the kitchen area, as it had a pair of plywood doors with a padlock.
+The lawsuit was settled in December 2023 for $10 million.
+Court records showed that the defendants were found to be negligent in properly securing the kitchen area, refraining from shutting down an illegal party, and failing to thoroughly check security camera footage once it had been determined that Jenkins had gone missing.